 Chemical Process Design, Development & Optimization

-Syngene‘s chemical process design and development team comprise of 250+ scientists.
+Syngene‘s chemical process design, development and optimization team comprise of 250+ scientists.
 The team has the skill sets and experience to meet a wide range of scientific requirements, including route scouting, chemical process optimization, chemical process familiarization, feasibility studies and scale up to support the development continuum.
 Working in state-of-the-art laboratories, equipped with high end Process Research & Development (PRD) tools such as QbD and PAT techniques, our scientists efficiently carry out studies for the different phases of product development.
 Contribution of our scientists is not only in the quick delivery of the project, but also advising our clients on synthetic methodology tools and development approach, based on scientific rationale.
 Our team follows phase appropriate – fit to purpose development approach.

 - In depth route design and scouting exercise performed by a team of creative synthetic organic chemists with global experience.

 - Thorough literature search using search tools such as SciFinder, Beilstein and online access to most of international journals in chemistry.